BunnyApocalypse/actions-practice/doc/README.md

 # A github action for creating PDFs from github markdown

-This action creates PDF documents from github markdown
+his action creates PDF documents from github markdown

 ## Inputs